OlgaChernytska/Sentiment-Analysis/README.md

 3) Model Training.
 Model was trained using xgboost library.
 Parametes num_round, eta, max_depth and min_child_weight were additionaly tuned.

 Result: Test set accuracy - 80.2%.

+## Web Scraping from Amazon

+This folder contains dataset with book reviews from Amazon.com and script for collecting this dataset.

+R script.
+For web scraping was used 'rvest' library.
+Script consists of two parts.
+Part 1 scraps Amazon to make a list of books and links to their reviews and saves it to database 'book_list', where field 'id' - unique Amazon product code.
+Part 2 scraps reviews of the books from the book list and saves them to file.

+Dataset.
+Contains ~63,000 book reviews from www.amazon.com.
+Ranking varies from 1 to 5 stars.
+Average ranking - 4.543, median ranking - 5.
+Set hightly unbalanced.
+Average review length - 40.6 words and 221.1 symbols.
+10 the most frequent words: the, and, to, I, a, of, is, in, book, this.
+Number of reviews that have 1-2 words - 9%; 3-9 words - 20%; 10-49 words - 50%; 50+ words - 21%.
+Number of Duplicates: 5427